Arc travel time and path choice model estimation subsumed: Introduction

-We provide the following contributions: \begin{itemize} \item We propose a methodology to simultaneously estimate arc travel times and parameters of differentiable path choice models.
-We show that under weak assumptions we can conveniently formulate a maximum likelihood estimator for the seemingly more complex joint estimation problem.
-Furthermore, we show that under the assumptions made by \cite{Bertsimas2019travel}, their method is, in fact, corresponds to maximum likelihood estimation. \item An attractive property of our proposed joint likelihood is that it allows naturally to mix observations of different levels of granularity. \item We show through an illustrative example that treating travel time as exogenous variables can lead to biased results. \item Numerical results based on New York City taxi data show that estimating a maximum likelihood estimation of the joint likelihood is fast and performant.
-Measured by root mean-squared log error, we reach a performance and computing times comparable to those of \cite{Bertsimas2019travel} while solving the joint estimation problem.
-Results on synthetic data illustrate that our travel time estimates better reproduce ground truth ones and achieves better path choice model parameter estimates than a sequential approach (first estimating arc travel times, followed by the choice model). \end{itemize}
+The paper offers the following contributions: \begin{itemize} \item We introduce the problem of simultaneously estimating arc travel times and route choice model parameters for road traffic networks.
+Whereas this problem has been studied for public transport networks, related approaches \citep[e.g.,][]{SunEtAl15, MoEtAl23, ChenEtAl25} do not directly apply to large-scale road networks.
+Indeed, in this case travel time cannot be naturally decomposed into a small number of components, and it is not possible to leverage schedule information. \item We propose a methodology to estimate arc travel times and parameters of differentiable route choice models simultaneously.
+We do not restrict the approach to a specific type of route choice model, like multinomial logit.
+We show that under weak assumptions, we can conveniently formulate a maximum likelihood estimator for the simultaneous estimation problem.
+Furthermore, we show that the solution to the model in \citet{bertsimas2019travel}, under certain assumptions, results in a maximum likelihood estimate.
+Similar to \citet{bertsimas2019travel}, we assume a static network over a given time period (e.g., morning peak hours).
+Unlike them, we allow for heterogeneous path choice preferences. \item An attractive property of our proposed joint likelihood is that it can naturally mix observations of different levels of granularity.
+This can include incomplete or noisy data, and generalizes the methodology of \cite{mai2023estimation} for estimation of route choice models with partial path observations. \item Numerical results based on New York City taxi data show that our method is fast and performant.
+First, focusing on the travel time estimation task only, measured by mean-squared log error, we reach a performance and computing times comparable to those of \citet{bertsimas2019travel} even though we solve the simultaneous estimation problem.
+Focusing on both tasks, results on synthetic data illustrate that our travel time estimates better reproduce ground truth values compared to those obtained using the two-step approach. \end{itemize}

+With respect to the aforementioned challenges, we allow for data at different levels of granularity including unobserved path choices hence addressing the first challenge.
+We partially address the second challenge by estimating network travel times.
+However, we assume a static network representation for a given time period.
+This is aligned with \cite{bertsimas2019travel} but is more restrictive than \cite{ChenEtAl25}.
+Our approach is applicable to any route choice model that is differentiable.
+Allowing stochastic choice models and opening up for modeling heterogeneous path choice preferences (third challenge) is a key contribution in comparison to \cite{bertsimas2019travel}.
+Similar to works on passenger flow assignment \citep[][]{ChenEtAl25,MoEtAl23,SunEtAl15}, we use a multinomial logit model in our results \citep[in our case a recursive logit model to allow for unrestricted choice sets][]{fosgerau2013link}.
+Our approach is probabilistic and scales to large networks, hence, to our knowledge, we are the first to address the fourth and fifth challenges for road traffic networks.